balzack/databag/README.md

     - Click the user icon to generate a new account link
       - Follow the link to create an account

+### Example with nginx-proxy

+If you are using [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) for automatic certification renewall, see the example provided in `/examples/docker-nginx-proxy/` directory.

 ### Other installation options

 Install without a container on a Raspberry Pi Zero [here](/doc/pizero.md).